thundergnat/Base-Any/README.md

     + :whole(An array of the whole portion positive orders of magnitude in base 10)
     + :fraction(An array of the fractional portion negative orders of magnitude in base 10)

-For Illustration, using base 10 to make it easier to follow:
+For illustration, using base 10 to make it easier to follow:

     my %hash = 123456789.987654321.&to-base-hash(10);